mahmoudkarieem/mahmoudkarieem/README.md

 - 🏢 I'm a Software Engineer and Mobile Applicition Development
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with Dart, Java, and Flutter, or anything related to mopile app development.
+- 💬 Ask me about my experience with Android , Flutter ,java , Kotlin and Compose, or anything related to mopile app development.

 ### Connect with Me :